SiaFoundation/grants-guide/README.md

 Progress on milestones should be [reported monthly](https://sia.tech/grants#when-are-monthly-progress-reports-due) by providing a summary of tasks that have been completed.
-List all the milestones for which progress is being reported and all the associated tasks that have been completed.
+List all the associated tasks that have been completed for this month's milestone.
 For each task, include a link to the corresponding pull request(s) that implement the task.

 The following table outlines the expected format for reporting: